 1. Embrace Symmetry and Proportions

-- Doorways and Entrances: The front entrance of a Georgian home is a focal point, usually adorned with a decorative door surround.
-A grand, centrally located door with a fanlight or transom window above adds to the symmetrical design.
+Doorways and Entrances: The front entrance of a Georgian house is very prominent, typically featuring a decorative door surround.
+A large entrance door, placed centrally, accompanied by a fanlight or transom above, helps create symmetry.

 2. Classical Elements and Detailing